applegrew/django-select2/README.md

         python manage.py collectstatic

-4. Add `django_select` to your urlconf for Ajax support
+4. Add `django_select` to your urlconf if use any 'Auto' fields.

         url(r'^select2/', include('django_select2.urls')),